HunorTotBagi/reddit-plate-thread-vol-5-analysis/README.md

 ## Data

 The data was collected from a Reddit thread titled ["Plata Thread Vol. 5"](https://www.reddit.com/r/programiranje/comments/13xr2mp/plata_thread_vol_5/) in the r/programiranje subreddit.
 Comments containing both salary and experience information were manually selected for inclusion in the dataset.

 To analyze salary distribution across different technologies, a one-hot encoding method was applied.
 This technique converted categorical variables, such as programming languages or frameworks, into binary vectors.
 Each technology was assigned a binary value indicating its presence or absence in a data point.

-This repository provides a quick analysis of IT salaries in the Balkan region, focusing on data obtained from a Reddit post.
-The data was processed and visualized using Python, resulting in the creation of scatter plots that reveal interesting trends and correlations between salary levels, professional experience, and various technology skills.

-The data was collected from https://www.reddit.com/r/programiranje/comments/13xr2mp/plata_thread_vol_5/
+## Code Explanation

+- The code performs the following tasks:

+- Reads the data from the data.csv file into a pandas DataFrame.

+- Drops columns from the DataFrame that have only one unique value.

+- Defines a function ploting that generates scatter plots for specific subsets of data.

+- Calculates the frequency of occurrence for each column in the DataFrame and stores it in a dictionary.

+- Sorts the dictionary based on the frequency in descending order.

+- Generates scatter plots for each subset of data using the ploting function and saves them in the generated_images.pdf file.

+- Generates histograms for the 'Salary' column and saves them in the salary_histograms.pdf file.